wangruifangWEB/ES6/readme.txt

-Creating a new branch is & ceshi2.
+Creating a new branch is AND ceshi2.
 //  master   AND
 //  branch1  &